catkim/typescriptPractice/README.md

 cd to the cloned dir

-use tsc -w to complie and make revisions to your local version
+use tsc -w to compile and make revisions to your local version